emanuelefavero/chatgpt-clone/README.md

-# chatGPT Clone
+# ChatGPT Clone

-This is a clone of the [chatGPT](https://chat.openai.com/chat) website that instead uses the [GPT API](https://platform.openai.com/docs/guides/chat)
+This is a clone of the [ChatGPT](https://chat.openai.com/chat) website that instead uses the [GPT API](https://platform.openai.com/docs/guides/chat)

-It is really useful if the free chatGPT is down
+It is really useful if the free ChatGPT is down

 ## Demo